knative/docs/docs/eventing/migration/ping.md

 ---
-title: "Migrating to the PingSource"
+title: "Migrating from CronJobSource to the PingSource"
 weight: 20
 type: "docs"
 aliases:
    - /docs/eventing/ping.md
 ---

-The _deprecated_ `CronJobsource` should be converted to the newer `PingSource`.
+The deprecated `CronJobsource` should be converted to the `PingSource`.

-Imagine you have a `CronJobSource` running in your cluster that emits its events to a Knative Serving Service.
+The YAML file for a `CronJobSource` that emits events to a Knative Serving service will look similar to this:
-The installation YAML would look like:

 ```yaml
 apiVersion: sources.eventing.knative.dev/v1alpha1